JNRowe/blanco/doc/configuration.rst

 .. figure:: .static/abook_rach.png

-You do *not* need to set this for ``blanco`` to work, but it makes the purpose of the field clearer.
+You do *not* need to set this for :program:`blanco` to work, but it makes the purpose of the field clearer.

-``blanco`` can be used without abook_, as it only requires a ini_ formatted contacts file.
-To create your own contacts file without abook follow the format
+:program:`blanco` can be used without :program:`abook`, as it only requires a ini_ formatted contacts file.
+To create your own contacts file without abook follow the format below:
-below:

 .. code-block:: ini